uugengiven/man-bid/md/week01/intro_to_networking.md

 > Draw/Explain the first 4 layers of the OSI model and how two machines on a local network then two machines across the WAN would send packets to each other.
 A good way of explain is using the envelope analogy.

+> Make sure the Physical, Link, Network, and Transport layers are all well described.

 ### How do machines use IPs and Ports